lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 - Don't discretize
 - Keep continuous data continuous
 - Use `count` to check categorical data
-- Use `case_when` to reduce levels
+- Use `case_when` or `fct_recode` to reduce levels
 - Don't remove outliers, unless they are wrong

 `@script`
 In summary, keep continuous data continuous.
-Use count and case underscore when functions to check and reduce categorical data.
+Use count, case underscore when, and fct underscore recode functions to check and reduce categorical data.
 And lastly, keep outliers in your data.

 ---